Snapchat Lawsuit

 Snapchat offers users the ability to set time limits on snaps so they disappear as soon as they are viewed.
 This can create the illusion that pictures and videos posted on Snapchat are temporary.
 This may encourage teens to share content they otherwise would not, such as explicit images or cyberbullying messages.

 Vanishing messages prevent parental monitoring and lull users into a false sense of security.
 Savvy users can easily screenshot images and share them on platforms where they become permanent.
-This feature may also encourage sexual predators to participate in the platform.

 Snap Maps